dadi/api/docs/endpoints.md

 ## Collections

-### Collections specification
+### Collection specification

-Collections are defined within `/workspace/collections` as JSON files named inline with the collection MongoDB and stored witin a verison and database directory -
+Collections are defined within `/workspace/collections` as JSON files named inline with the MongoDB collection and stored within a verison and database directory -

 `{version}/{database}/{collection.NAME.json}`